 From transforming a small community through social work, counseling, analysis, or

-consulting to careers on a global scale, Juniata's graduates in anthropology, sociology, and social work make a difference.
+consulting to careers on a global scale, Juniata's graduates in sociology and social work make a difference.

 - Gain experience in a multidisciplinary department: Participate in a wide array of internship, field experience, and service-learning opportunities.
 At Juniata, we have study abroad programs which all benefit sociology,

-anthropology, and social work students.
-And speaking of social work, social work students
+and social work students.
+And speaking of social work, social work students combine

-combine their extensive field experience with required coursework to earn a bachelor's
+their extensive field experience with required coursework to earn a bachelor's degree

 studies with advanced standing.